anishk123/ecs_s3_scraper_starter/README.md

 5. Run index.js
 ```$ node index.js```

-   *Note: it will produce no output because we have not written any code in index.js yet, but just make it doesn't give you an error*
+   *Note: the above will open up a web browser written in electron, that will search the keyword "code and coffee vancouver"*

 6. [Download Docker](https://www.docker.com/get-docker) - Docker CE is the free version